- Search The Registry

 - My Account

-*Nkosi Johnson was born this date in 1989.
-He was a Black African activist for AIDS; the 20th century Black face of the disease in South Africa.
+*Nkosi Johnson was born on this date in 1989.
+He was a Black African activist for AIDS, the 20th-century Black face of the disease in South Africa.

-At the age of two, his mother, who was terrified of her community’s reaction, if it were known that she and her child were infected, left Nkosi at a care centre for HIV-positive people.
-One of the directors of the center was Gail Johnson, took Nkosi home and became his de facto foster mother.
-For most of his 12 years his family could not afford the medicines that would probably have kept him alive through adolescence, and maybe even into adulthood.
-That, perhaps, gave him even more in common with the estimated 4.7million South Africans with HIV.
+At age two, his mother, terrified of her community’s reaction if it were known that she and her child were infected, left Nkosi at a care center for HIV-positive people.
+One of the center directors, Gail Johnson, took Nkosi home and became his de facto foster mother.
+For most of his 12 years, his family could not afford the medicines that would probably have kept him alive through adolescence and maybe even into adulthood.
+That, perhaps, gave him even more in common with the estimated 4.7 million South Africans with HIV.

-In 1997 he made headlines around the world when his primary school was not keen to accept an HIV-positive pupil.
+In 1997 he made headlines worldwide when his primary school was not keen to accept an HIV-positive pupil.
 They had failed to consider the power of an angry mother.
-Gail Johnson took the school on in the media and in the courts until Nkosi became a welcomed pupil.
-He enjoyed school, although if he had remained healthy Nkosi would have had to repeat a year, the result of too little diligence with respect to homework.
-Also in 1997, Nkosi's biological mother, Nonthlanthla Nkosi, died.
+Gail Johnson took the school on in the media and the courts until Nkosi became a welcomed pupil.
+He enjoyed school, although Nkosi would have had to repeat a year if he had remained healthy due to too little diligence concerning homework.
+Also, in 1997, Nkosi's biological mother, Nonthlanthla Nkosi, died.
 He met his father for the first time at her funeral.